cissagatto/pairComparison/README.md

 - **`less-datasets.csv`**: Contains the number of datasets in which each method's performance value is less than the other method.
 - **`equal-datasets.csv`**: Contains the number of datasets in which each method's performance value is equal to the other method.

+### Folder Structure

+Ensure the following folder structure is set up:

+- `FolderRoot`: Root directory of the project.
+- `FolderData`: Directory where CSV data files are stored.
+- `FolderResults`: Directory where results and plots are saved.

 ### Documentation